 Customer loyalty vs brand loyalty – what’s the difference?

 How does your brand speak to consumers?
-One way to identify brand loyalty is to understand how consumers feel about your brand and how it is perceived.
-Brand loyalty usually manifests itself in the consumer’s commitment to continuously using the brand, such as repeated purchases or positive promotional behaviours like word of mouth recommendations.
+One way to define brand loyalty is understanding how consumers feel about your brand and how it is perceived.
+Brand loyalty usually manifests itself in the consumer’s commitment to continue using the brand, such as repeated purchases or positive promotional behaviours like word of mouth recommendations.

 This kind of commitment can be explained by the emotional connection the consumer has to the brand, which usually comes down to how brands engage with consumers in the first place.
 For instance, many consumers now align themselves with brands that agree with their own personal beliefs, which is why many companies are placing more focus on promoting specific values that boost their brand image of corporate social responsibility.

 Ethical principles are beginning to make up a large part of the reasoning behind the purchasing decisions of many consumers, which is why many brands are utilising CSR as a means of boosting brand loyalty and customer engagement – ethical packaging is a good example of this.
 56% of customers stay loyal to brands who “get them”, and 89% of customers stay loyal to brands who share their values (Fundera), further illustrating the importance of customer engagement for boosting brand loyalty.

 Loyalty has everything to do with ensuring that customers return to your business.
 Acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one (HBR), and as a business, it is vital to make sure your customers feel like they are a part of your community.